 There are many taller trees providing adequate shade, but the lack of ground cover leaves more to be desired.
-I saw a photo of the Bark Park online which revealed a lush, and vibrant park (photo not included because it does not belong to me).
-I’m not sure how old the lush photo is, but the current state of the park is dusty, and desolate.
+I saw a photo of the Bark Park online which revealed a lush, and vibrant park.
+I’m not sure how long ago it was taken, but the current state of the park is dusty, and desolate.
 What happened to this place?
 It is going to take some work to improve the landscape of this park.

 To the right of the gate I noticed a large, concrete water trough.
 What a great feature, I thought!
 However, it was completely dry.
 The spout had been plugged, locked, and there was no sign of recent use.
 If there was a good time for the dogs to play in the water, right now would be it, in the month of August.
 At the same time, every dog would be leaving the park wearing plenty of mud due to the lack of ground cover.
 The drinking fountain is good, but the water trough would be better.

 The Bark Park is large enough, but I’m surprised by its lack of agility equipment.
 Some dogs require other activities besides sniffing, and chasing.
 You will find plenty of shade beneath the tall trees, but it will take some creativity to host dog agility training.

 Two drinking fountains are available on either side of the park, but the water trough could increase the parks appeal.
 There are two concrete blocks, and benches inside the dog park.
 There were more than a few folding chairs, which someone had obviously donated to the cause.

 Dogs Will Have Some Fun at the Bark Park